Chloë Grace Moretz & Brooklyn Beckham Made Their Red Carpet Debut Last Night

-Well, it's official: Chloë Grace Moretz and Brooklyn Beckham have hit the Hollywood, 21st-century equivalent to being pinned.
-They've had their first movie premiere.
+Well, it's official: Chloë Grace Moretz and Brooklyn Beckham had their first movie premiere debut.

-Moretz took her new boyfriend along as her date for last night's Los Angeles premiere of Neighbors 2.
+Moretz took her new boyfriend along as her date for last night's Los Angeles premiere of Neighbours 2.
 The 19-year-old actress stars opposite Seth Rogen, Rose Byrne, and Zac Efron in the comedy.

 Moretz also shared a photo of their red carpet posing on her Instagram feed.
 Someone's a smitten kitten.

-Moretz took her new boyfriend along as her date for last night's Los Angeles premiere of Neighbors 2.
+Moretz took her new boyfriend along as her date for last night's Los Angeles premiere of Neighbours 2.
 The 19-year-old actress stars opposite Seth Rogen, Rose Byrne, and Zac Efron in the comedy.

 Moretz also shared a photo of their red carpet posing on her Instagram feed.
 Someone's a smitten kitten.